eirikurn/lns/README.md

 live in one place, like Google Drive, Dropbox or a normal git repository but can be symlinked to anywhere on your computers.

+> WARNING: Ellen Sync is still in early development.
+There is already a growing collection of integration tests.
+But to be safe, make sure you have periodic backups of your files.

 ## Setup

 First make sure you have [node.js](https://nodejs.org/en/), then open a terminal and run the following to install `lns`.